 Applicants to the MBA Accelerated stream must meet the following additional criteria:

-- · Completed, in the past five years, a four-year bachelor's degree in business from a recognized Canadian university, or equivalent; and - Have a minimum overall average of B+.
+- Completed, in the past five years, a four-year bachelor's degree from a recognized Canadian university in:

+- · Business, or

+- Economics with a minor in business

+- or equivalent.

+- Have a minimum overall average of B+.

 Notes: